 To follow this evaluation scenario, perform these steps:

-- Configure a subscription plan.
+- Configure a chargeback template.

 - Perform discovery and install Veeam backup agents.